dherrero12/tfg-public/README.md

 - [toolchain](./toolchain): continuous delivery component.
 Tracks changes in the directory and rebuilds Code Engine jobs when a new change is pushed.
 - [utils](./utils): utilities component.
 Implements functionality for authenticating to an IBM Cloud account and connecting to a COS instance.
 - [watchdog](./watchdog): data extraction component.
 Observes export directories and uploads any data written to the directory to a COS instance.

+### Data science probem

+The scripts involved in solving the regression problem are contained in the module [data](./data).